GauravChauhan1998/Task-Manager-App---Javascript-Project---hnvn8ybephkd/README.md

 # Task Manager Application

 This is a Task Manager application built using HTML, CSS, and JavaScript.
 It allows users to create, manage, and track tasks through a user-friendly interface.
-The application includes the following features:

 ## Steps to Use the Task Manager Application